-To begin with, you need to be honest with yourself and decide if you want to make these changes and stay dedicated to the process in order to break the bad habit.
+To begin with, you need to be honest with yourself and decide if you want to make these changes and stay dedicated to the process to break the bad habit.
 You can only change what you want to change.
-You need to be committed to changing in order to be successful in breaking your bad habit.
+You need to be committed to changing to be successful in breaking your bad habit.
 Convince yourself that you can achieve your goal and change your bad habit.
 Because you can do this!

 Decrease Your Stress Levels